Growing up with narcissistic siblings.

 If you have one or both your parents are narcissistic, you may end up with a narcissistic sibling.

-The narcissist personality disorder is on a spectrum, and there are lots of different types, overt, covets, grandiose, vulnerable, cerebral, somatic, classic, malignant, all lack empathy, all feel self-entitled, they all exploit people.
+The narcissist personality disorder is on a spectrum.
+There are lots of different types, overt, covets, grandiose, vulnerable, cerebral, somatic, classic, malignant, they lack empathy, they feel self-entitled, they exploit people.
 Some are potentially dangerous, although some are more extreme and more dangerous than others.